Mugen-Spiegel/code-doc-ai/app_doc/models/post.md

-# Class: Post
+# Overview
-This Ruby class represents a Post object with attributes like title, body, and author.
-The purpose of this class is to create instances of posts with the specified attributes.
+The `Post` class represents a post object with attributes such as title, body, and author.
+Its purpose is to create instances of posts with these attributes.

 ## initialize method
-The `initialize` method is a constructor method that gets called when a new Post object is created.
-It takes in three arguments - `title`, `body`, and `author` - and initializes the instance variables `@title`, `@body`, and `@author` with the values provided.
+The `initialize` method is a special method in Ruby that is called when a new object of the class is created.
+It takes in three parameters: `title`, `body`, and `author`, and assigns them to instance variables.

 ```ruby
 def initialize(title:, body:, author:)